Skip to main content

 • “The file size is small and the game is easy to run and optimized.”

-• “Climbing also feels a lot less optimized compared to previous titles, where you're more prone to just bounce off surfaces you can very clearly climb easily.”
+• “Climbing feels a lot less optimized compared to previous titles, as you are more prone to bouncing off surfaces you can clearly climb easily.”

 • emotional